 What is the best cable modem?

-While those two modems can handle the speeds available to most internet customers, anyone who's paying for home internet speeds topping 300 Mbps should look to Netgear's CM600, which is more dependable than its high-speed rivals.
+If your internet service features speeds topping 300 Mbps, look to Netgear's CM600, which is more dependable than its high-speed rivals.

 The best cable modems you can buy right now

 There's actually very little performance difference among the best cable modems in our testing, so it's seemingly slight distinctions that separate these devices.
-Opt for Netgear's CM500, and you'll get a modem that's just as capable as the SB6183.
-However, Netgear only offers a one-year warranty, compared with two years from some of its rivals.
+Opt for Netgear's CM500, and you'll get a modem that's just as capable as the Motorola MB7420 or the Arris SB6183.
+However, Netgear only offers a one-year warranty, compared with two years for those rival modems.

 Netgear's 16 x 4 modem enjoys wide compatibility with internet-service providers, and its design makes setup a breeze.
 At 7.3 inches, the CM500 is a little taller than the SB6183, and I found its indicator lights difficult to see, although at night, you may appreciate the lack of a light show.